valerio98-lab/SAFARI/README.md

 # SAFARI
-Naive Re-implementation of Safe and Active Robot Imitation Learning with Imagination for reinforcement learning agents.
+Naive Re-implementation of Safe and Active Robot Imitation Learning with Imagination for RL agents.
 Just for fun

 ## Project Structure so far